kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 **Deterministic jobs with default scheduler**:

 Runs until 100 seeds are found where not all pods are running using the default scheduler.

+NOTE: This make use of another plugin called `MyScoreBreaker` to break ties in scoring by name and disables preemption and sets number of parallelism to 1 to make the job generation deterministic.
+This plugin can be found under `pkg/myscorebreaker/`.

 ```bash
 python3 job_generator.py \